 Should I buy the iPad Pro or the iPad Air 2?

 This is a tricky one.
-That’s because we don’t even know for sure whether the iPad Pro is on the cards or what exactly it will be if it is, so we can’t really assess its worth.
+Since we don’t even know for sure whether the iPad Pro is on the cards, or what exactly it will be if it is, it's difficult to assess its worth.

 The best way to answer this question is to decide what you really want from a tablet.

-The iPad Pro, meanwhile, looks set to be more productivity-oriented, and will likely gel well with businesses and professionals.
+The iPad Pro, meanwhile, looks set to be more productivity-orientated, and will likely gel well with businesses and professionals.